-- East-Gondwana break-up led to the separation of four independent continental blocks, namely Africa, Antarctica-Australia, Madagascar-India and Patagonia.
-This fragmentation strongly segmented the East-African margins in a succession of divergent and strike-slip segments (Figure 1).
-To the north, southward motion of the Madagascar-India plate along the Davie Fracture Zone (DFZ) opened the Somali Basin (SB).
+The break up of East Gondwana led to the separation of four independent continental blocks, namely Africa, Antarctica-Australia, Madagascar-India and Patagonia.
+This fragmentation strongly segmented the East African margins into a succession of divergent and strike-slip segments (Fig. 1).
+To

+&lt;sup>2LGO, IUEM, Place Nicolas Copernic, 29280 Plouzané, France the north, southward motion of the Madagascar-India plate along the Davie Fracture Zone (DFZ) opened the Somali Basin (SB).
 Similarly, the Antarctica-Australia plate drifted southward with respect to Africa along the Mozambique Fracture Zone (MFZ) and opened the Mozambique Basin (MB).
-Finally, further south-west, the Patag- - 30 onia plate escaped from the coast of South-Africa along the Agulhas-Falklands Fracture Zone (AFFZ) while seafloor spreading occurred in the South Natal Valley (SNV).
+Finally, further southwest, the Patagonia plate escaped from the coast of South Africa along the Agulhas-Falklands Fracture Zone (AFFZ) while seafloor spreading occurred in the South Natal Valley (SNV).